 Read our full iPhone SE 2020 review.

 Apple should be commended for building many of the iPhone 11 Pro's headline features into the 6.1-inch iPhone 11, one of the best Metro by T-Mobile phones the carrier offers.
-This $699 model packs the same A13 Bionic chipset, two of the same cameras on the back (you lose out on the optically zooming telephoto, unfortunately) and the finest battery life of the bunch, partly due to its rather low-resolution (though still extremely bright) Liquid Retina LCD display.
+This phone has seen its price drop to $599, even though it offers a powerful A13 Bionic chipset, two rear cameras and the finest battery life of Apple's iPhone 11 family.
+Metro cuts the price even further for people switching from another carrier.

 iPhone 11 buyers still get Face ID authentication for their troubles, as well as support for wireless charging and IP68 water resistance.
 It's really all the iPhone anyone needs at a great price.